Beloin/DistributedContactsServerPPD/README.md

 | --------------- | --------------- | --------------- |
 | ContactLen | 4 | 11 |

-And then send for each contact an "Update" request:
+And then send for each contact is send:

 | Name | Bytes | Example |
 | --------------- | --------------- | --------------- |